If you want to indulge in Banff, Canada, visit the sumptuous Willow Stream Spa at the Fairmont Banff Springs

 Mountains gorgeous enough to lick your lips over, piney-fresh air, a castle-like setting and maybe a grizzly or two.
 What’s not to like about Banff?
 Add to this the elegant 11,600-metre Willow Stream Spa at the Fairmont Banff Springs, one of Canada’s best hotels, and you’ve got luxury at your feet and wellness at your fingertips.

-You’ve got to be pretty hard to please if you don’t think the Willow Stream Spa is one of Canada’s top spas and here’s why:
+You’ve got to be pretty hard to please if you don’t think the Willow Stream Spa is one of Canada’s top spas.
+A spa day at the Fairmont is one of the most fun things to do in Banff, and here’s why:

 The Fairmont Banff Springs has a long spa history